leonclaire/IO/README.md

-The easiest way to read/write port value.
+The easiest way to read/write port value and call acpi method.

 Code is based on openlibsys.

 Attention:

-    1. no virus, no trojan, no backdoor...
+    1. no trojan, no backdoor...
-    2. no copyright, all free and shareable.
+    2. all free and shareable.

 Interface: